chainstacklabs/chainstack-covalent-sdk/README.md

 # Chainstack Covalent API JavaScript SDK

- A JavaScript SDK designed to streamline the process of developing using the inegration of Chainstack with Covalent APIs, enhancing the ease of use and efficiency.
+ A JavaScript SDK designed to streamline the process of developing using the integration of Chainstack with Covalent APIs, enhancing the ease of use and efficiency.

 ## Quickstart